Course Overview

 We will cap the number of attendees at each of these events.
 You should rank your preference over these meetings using the pre-class survey you will have received in your email.
 Note attendance of these happy hours is optional.

-Upon completion of the pre-class survey, you should receive an invitation to sign up for the course slack channel.
+Upon completion of the pre-class survey, you should receive an invitation to sign up for the course Discord server.
 We hope you will use this to communicate with the instructors and other students in a more informal setting than will be possible during the course lectures.
 In lieu of office hours, please post questions and comments about the course content directly to the slack channel, which the instructors will be monitoring.

 Other Details